proplot-dev/proplot/HOWTOCONTRIBUTE.rst

 Bugs should be reported on the Github
 `issues <https://github.com/lukelbd/proplot/issues>`__ page.
 When reporting a bug, please follow the template message and include copy-pasteable code that reproduces the issue.
-This is critical for developers to fix the bug quickly.
+This is critical for contributors to fix the bug quickly.

 If you can figure out how to fix the bug yourself, feel free to submit a pull request.